-The day of the week your child begins school depends on how the school year falls, this year (2016) it is likely to be a Monday with most schools in the UK returning on the 5th of September.
-Your child will probably be broken into the school routine gradually, beginning with attending mornings only, however this varies from school to school.
-The reason they begin with mornings is to build up to the lunch time break as this can be overwhelming due to it being a new and busy environment where your child will mix with children from other year groups.
+The day of the week your child begins school depends on how the school year falls, but in the UK is usually somewhere around the 5th of September.
+Your child is likely to be broken into the school routine gradually, beginning with attending mornings only, however this varies from school to school.

 Dropping off your child at school for the first time can be an emotional experience but it is important that you don’t convey negative emotions to your child.
 In this situation, positivity is key and it is better not to linger once your child is safely inside as this can be unsettling.
-It can be tough to walk away when your child is upset but from experience I can say that within the first five minutes they will become distracted by a toy or join in with a game.
-If your child has been upset in the morning you will get a phone call to let you know that they have settled.
-Some schools allow parents to join in with a short classroom activity such as changing their reading book or a short maths game before they leave to reassure them.
+It can be tough to walk away when your child is upset but from experience I can say that within the first five minutes they will become distracted by a toy or join in with a game – teachers and school staff are well prepared for such situations.

 The first activity of the day will be the register.
 The whole class will gather on the carpet with crossed legs, which can be a new concept for some children.
 The register will help children become familiar with the other names in the class and the process of answering to their name in a class setting.